crypto101/book/src/block-ciphers.rst

    reverse.

-Knowing the key helps in understanding which block maps to other blocks.
+The key defines which blocks map to which blocks.
 A different key would lead to a different set of arrows, as you can see in :numref:`fig-BlockCipherEncryptionDifferentKey`.